In This Article

 Bathing, Showering, Hot Tubs, and Swimming

 Getting your tattoo wet is OK, but soaking it is not.
 Yes, you can (and should!) shower with a new tattoo, as long as you don't completely soak it.
-Avoid swimming—whether in a pool, lake, or the ocean—and submerging your tattoo in a bath or hot tub for two to three weeks, though; this can cause serious damage.
+Avoid swimming—whether in a pool, lake, or the ocean—and submerging your tattoo in a bath or hot tub for two to three weeks, though; this may cause serious damage.
 If you get soap or shampoo on your tattoo, just remove it quickly with water.
 No shaving, either.

 Scabbing and Peeling